Why Use INNER JOIN?

 30 Cindy 12

-Scenario: Analyze employee performance and satisfaction across multiple departments, considering their managers and assigned projects.
+Scenario: Analyze employee performance and satisfaction across departments, projects, and managers.

 SELECT